itwithlyam/openmct/README.md

 ## Building and Running Open MCT Locally

 Building and running Open MCT in your local dev environment is very easy.
-Be sure you have [Git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/) installed, then follow the directions below.
+Be sure you have [Git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/) installed (some developers have [reported issues](https://github.com/nasa/openmct/issues/3966) with version 16.x, however LTS v14.17.3 does work), then follow the directions below.
 Need additional information?
 Check out the [Getting Started](https://nasa.github.io/openmct/getting-started/) page on our website.
 (These instructions assume you are installing as a non-root user; developers have [reported issues](https://github.com/nasa/openmct/issues/1151) running these steps with root privileges.)

 1. Clone the source code